sirintra/PMC-PC-training/docs/source/snakemake.rst

 Target rule is the rule that Snakemake focuses on when executing a Snakefile.
 When a workflow is executed, Snakemake will focus on producing output/target(s) defined in the target rule by creating a sequence of jobs that are dependent on each other.

-By default, if no target rule is specified, Snakemake will use the first rule of the snakefile as the target.
+By default, if no target rule is specified, Snakemake will use the first rule of the Snakefile as the target.
 In the nutshell, a target rule should define a collection of final outputs expected from the workflow.

 Defining a target rule: